If you have any information regarding this climb, we'd like to hear from you. Click the CONTRIBUTE button to share your thoughts with us.

 Cheddar Gorge is part of the Cheddar Complex, a Site of Special Scientific Interest, and is a limestone gorge in the Mendip Hills which attracts 500,000 visitors per year.
 Cheddar Gorge is the location of Gough’s cave, where in 1903 the “Cheddar Man,” Britain’s oldest complete human skeleton, was found.
 Fossil records date the Cheddar Man back to the Mesolithic period, over 9,000 years ago (Cheddar Man).
 In addition to the Cheddar Man’s remains, older remains from the Upper Late Palaeolithic era (12,000–13,000 years ago) have also been found in the Cheddar Gorge area.
 The caves, produced over 1.2 million years by the activity of an underground river, contain stalactites and stalagmites and were the inspiration for the Deep Helms in Tolkien’s The Two Towers (Cheddar Gorge).
 Any fans of The Lord of the Rings trilogy will feel like they’ve stepped into a familiar land here.

 Photo Credit: Visit Bristol

-Don’t let this amazing bike ride be the only thing you do in Cheddar Gorge.
+Don’t let this amazing bike ride be the only thing you do around Cheddar Gorge.
 There is so much to see in this beautiful area that you won’t want to miss out on.
 As you’re cycling, keep an eye out for wildlife--you’ll see goats grazing and rabbits hopping through the grassy slopes.
 Whether you’re interested in biking, hiking, spelunking, rock climbing, history, science, or just overall sightseeing, Cheddar Gorge is definitely a “must see” attraction.